videosdk-live/videosdk-docs/docs/guide/video-and-audio-calling-api-sdk/features/pin-participants.md

 ### pin-state-changed Event

-Whenever any participant got pinned or unpinned but any participant, `pin-state-changed` event will be triggered.
+Whenever any participant got pinned or unpinned by any participant, `pin-state-changed` event will be triggered.

 <Tabs
 defaultValue="js"